-Today is the last of the "easy days".
-It is about a 7-hour superb hike.
-We pass the Lava Tower, around the southern flank of Kibo, and slowly descend into the spectacular Barranco Valley, interspersed with giant lobelia and senecia plants.
+We pass traverse across glacier gouged valleys, taking time and letting our bodies acclimatize.
+We will reach Lava Tower camp by around 1pm or 2 we have no rush.
+The Lava tower area around is another exciting region of Kilimanjaro with its glacier around the southern flank of Kibo, and slowly descends into the spectacular Barranco Valley, interspersed with giant lobelia and Senecias plants.
 After arriving at our most spectacular campsite, everyone stands in awe at the foot of Kibo Peak, looming high above, on our left.
 Our camp is only 465 feet higher than where we were last night, but during the day, we will have climbed to just over 14,000 feet.
 This is one of our most valuable days for acclimatization.